gdeest/isl-bindings/README.md

 # How to use it ?

 This software is built and packaged with the [Nix](https://nixos.org) package manager.
-The recommended way to use this library is to consume it as a nix overlay.
+The recommended way to use this library is to consume it as a Nix overlay.
 For example, put this in `<some-directory>/default.nix`:

 ```nix